-What are the things that you as a security professional need when interacting with the DevOps team?
+What do you, as a security professional, need when interacting with development teams?

-- When an application is developed in-house, the most important requirement as a security professional is to get involved in the process.
+- When an application is developed in-house, the most essential requirement as a security professional is to get involved in the DevOps process.
 Often, developers do not think and/or care about security.
-Therefore, security is only thought of shortly before the release.
-I have seen projects developed for years and then cancelled shortly before the production release due to security considerations.
-In one case, a portal was designed to consolidate customer’s contracts.
+Therefore, security testing is only thought of shortly before the release.
+I have seen projects developed for years and then canceled shortly before the production release due to security risks and concerns.
+In one case, a portal was designed to consolidate customers’ contracts.
 It was stopped as it would have been a “single big honeypot” for the company.
 This cost the company millions of Euros for the development of the system.
-It could have easily been prevented if the security teams were involved early during the software’s planning and development.
+It could have easily been prevented if the security teams had been involved early during the software’s planning and development cycle.

 - “Security is always a blocker.”
 As long as this is the attitude that people responsible for a product have, you are in trouble.
-Only by instilling the attitude of “Security is an enabler” will you be involved earlier (or at all) and work together to create secure applications for your customers.
+Only by instilling the attitude of “Security is an enabler” will you be involved earlier (or at all) in the code reviews and work together to create secure applications for your customers.

 - You do not have a lot of time for comforting the DevOps department.
-You probably have enough to do even without taking the responsibility of the security for a new application.
+You probably have enough to do even without taking responsibility for the security of a new application.
 There are product owners who should take care of those kinds of things.
-The time that you invest in security should be spent as well as humanly possible.
-It does not make sense to explain basic security concepts to people creating and operating the application.
-You should be able to see the big picture of security in the company.
+The time you invest in security should be spent as much as possible.
+It does not make sense to explain basic security vulnerabilities and concepts to people creating and operating the application.
+You should be able to see the big picture of security postures in the company.

-- If you invest time in checking a single application’s security, you want to concentrate on the important, difficult, and interesting part.
-Baseline security like a secure server configuration or up-to-date libraries should be the standard.
-The correct usage of frameworks to prevent vulnerabilities like SQL Injections and Cross-Site-Scripting should not be something you need to check.
-Instead, you can use OWASP ZAP or your favourite tool to check for flaws in the application’s business logic.
+If you invest time checking a single application’s security, you want to concentrate on potential threats’ important, complex, and exciting parts.
+Therefore, baseline security, like a secure server configuration or up-to-date libraries, should be the security standard.
+In addition, the correct usage of frameworks to prevent vulnerabilities like SQL Injections and Cross-Site Scripting should not be something you need to check.
+Instead, you can use OWASP ZAP or your favorite tool to check for flaws in the application’s business logic.

 Try to take your DevOps Team’s perspective now.
 What do they need when interacting with you?

 - They do not care about security.
-In most cases, there will not be User Stories that relate to security issues.
-Things like “Authentication” are implemented as it is a basic product requirement to have an internal area, but then that’s it.
-The difference between authentication and authorisation is where the problems usually start…
+In most cases, there will not be User Stories related to security issues.
+Things like “Authentication” are implemented as an essential product requirement to have an internal area, but that’s it.
+The difference between authentication and authorization is where the problems usually start…

-- If security is a topic, time is usually the greatest issue.
-Either the developer has many more important things to do, which prevents him from focusing on security.
+- If security is a topic, time is usually the most significant issue.
+Either the developer has many more important things to do in the software development lifecycle, which prevents him from focusing on security flaws.
 Or there is something that needs to be resolved by the developer ASAP.
-This is usually the time when security becomes relevant: Only if the business need is critical.
-Either because a vulnerability was detected and can lead to serious troubles if it stays unresolved or a customer is asking for a security assessment, and suddenly, the most unimportant topic of all time becomes a blocker.
+This is usually when DevOps security becomes relevant: Only if the business objectives are critical.
+Either because a vulnerability was detected and can lead to severe troubles if it remains unresolved or a customer is asking for a security vulnerability assessment, suddenly, the most unimportant topic of all time becomes a blocker.